COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 The City has a substantial amount of data, and information coordinators worked hard to educate Performance and Analytics about the data.

 ## Public Dataset Analysis
-As part of the inventory process, departments were asked to identify datasets they consider to be already public, and if they are already publishing them.
+As part of the inventory process, we asked departments to identify datasets they consider to be already public, and if they are already publishing them.
 Although this information is preliminary and still needs to be validated, below is a general overview of department-reported information about public datasets.

 ### Public Datasets Per Department

 ![public datasets](assets/chart/pubdsg.png)

 #### Insights
-As seen above, there is quite a bit of data that departments already consider to be public, but are not yet publishing.
+As seen above, departments already consider quite a bit of data to be public but are not yet publishing.
 As we prioritize public data sets for release, we envision these to be the low hanging fruit that would likely be first in line to flow into the portal.
 Some examples include:
 * Capital Improvement Projects (PW).
 * Library Locations and Hours (Library).
 * Event Calendars (Parks).